sam-goodwin/eventual/docs/reference/2-event.md

 ## Subscribe to an Event

-You can also subscribe to events by calling the `on` function on the event object and passing it a callback function that will be called every time the event is published:
+You can subscribe to events by calling the `on` function on the event object and passing it a callback function that will be called every time the event is published:

 ```ts
 myEvent.on(async (event) => {